richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.openminds.tv/hillary-campaign-manager-held-ufo-meeting-with-usaf-generals-rock-star-and-top-secret-aircraft-developer/38698](https://www.openminds.tv/hillary-campaign-manager-held-ufo-meeting-with-usaf-generals-rock-star-and-top-secret-aircraft-developer/38698)
 *   [https://www.openminds.tv/is-a-u-s-air-force-general-from-wright-patterson-helping-tom-delonge-obtain-official-ufo-disclosure/39130](https://www.openminds.tv/is-a-u-s-air-force-general-from-wright-patterson-helping-tom-delonge-obtain-official-ufo-disclosure/39130)

-Note: This meeting between USG personnel, Lockheed Martin, Clinton campaign staff and a U.S. citizen with a large pop culture following, occurred ten months before the 2016 presidential election.
+>**_Note_**: This meeting between USG personnel, Lockheed Martin, Clinton campaign staff and a
+>U.S. citizen with a large pop culture following, occurred ten months before the 2016 presidential election.
+>

-DeLonge admitted in several subsequent interviews he would create media for U.S. citizens’ consumption at the guidance of current and former USG/USG contractor personnel, some of whom were not disclosed to the public when that media was published.
+>DeLonge admitted in several subsequent interviews he would create media for U.S. citizens’ consumption at the guidance of current and former USG/USG contractor personnel, some of whom were not disclosed to the public when that media was published.
 In 2017, DeLonge co-founded To The Stars Academy of Arts & Science with former USG employees and contractors from the intelligence community.